EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

     with Zend OPcache v7.2.19-0ubuntu0.18.04.1, Copyright (c) 1999-2018, by Zend Technologies
 ```

-There’s one particular PHP extensions that we’re going to need.
-Let’s install it with:
+There's one particular PHP extension that we're going to need.
+Let's install it with:

 ```
 sudo apt-get install php-mysql
 ```

 The `php-mysql` extension is necessary for our PHP installation to be able to interact with MySQL.
-That’s all that’s needed to run WordPress as far as PHP is concerned.
+That's all that's needed to run WordPress as far as PHP is concerned.

 ### 2. Setup MySQL

 WordPress uses MySQL for all of its data storage concerns.
-So, let’s install it.
+So, let's install it.
 Again, in Ubuntu, installing and setting up MySQL is super easy.

 First, we need to run this command: